SzymonDiechtiar/homelab-showcase/README.md

 Example configurations for selected services can be found in the [`configs/`](./configs) directory.

-## Future Tools

-I am working towards implementing the following tools to enhance my homelab's functionality and automation:

-- **GitOps**: Managing Kubernetes deployments and infrastructure with Git, aiming for a more automated, version-controlled workflow.
-- **ArgoCD**: Continuous delivery tool for automating application deployments to Kubernetes clusters.
-- **Terraform**: Infrastructure as code (IaC) for automating the provisioning and management of cloud and on-premise resources.

-These tools will improve the management and scalability of my infrastructure and align with industry best practices for DevOps and cloud-native workflows.

 ## Storage

 Storage is managed using an OpenMediaVault virtual machine, backed by an array of 6 × 2TB drives.